top of page

 To make this especially fun for your children and the whole family:

-• On each beach/creek visit: give the kids a “wildlife spotting” mission (e.g., find a sea eagle, a starfish, a sea shell, a bee-eater).
-Because the holiday home emphasises rainforest & birds at Delicate Nobby.
+• On each beach or creek visit, give the kids a “wildlife spotting” mission.
+For example, find a sea eagle, a starfish, a seashell, or a bee-eater.
+The holiday home emphasizes rainforest and birds at Delicate Nobby.
 Forrest Delicate Nobby

-• For the bushwalk day: bring a simple field-guide or print one for “birds and reptiles of NSW coast” so they can tick off species (kangaroos, lizards, bee-eaters).
+• For the bushwalk day, bring a simple field guide or print one for “birds and reptiles of the NSW coast” so they can tick off species like kangaroos, lizards, and bee-eaters.

-• For surf lessons: choose a surf school with kids’ class and encourage building confidence (body-board first, then surfboard).
+• For surf lessons, choose a surf school with kids’ classes and encourage building confidence (body-board first, then surfboard).

-• For the Country Club/mini-golf: ensure kids can play – ask for kids’ club or kids’ menu.
+• For the Country Club or mini-golf, ensure kids can play.
+Ask for a kids’ club or kids’ menu.

-• On day-trip: At Point Plomer, include a “photo-scavenger hunt” list: find a vantage view, a wild flower, footprints on the sand, etc.
+• On day trips, include a “photo-scavenger hunt” list at Point Plomer.
+Find a vantage view, a wildflower, footprints on the sand, etc.

-• Every evening: Have a “moment of the day” where each family member says their favourite part of the day (helps younger ones reflect and children feel heard).
+• Every evening, have a “moment of the day” where each family member shares their favorite part of the day.
+This helps younger ones reflect and makes children feel heard.

-• Keep tech minimal: maybe one morning or afternoon “tablet time” as a reward (for reading or photos) after outdoor activity.
+• Keep tech minimal.
+Maybe allow one morning or afternoon of “tablet time” as a reward (for reading or photos) after outdoor activity.

 Tips for Success